 There are many insurance products available to cover you should you be unable to make your loan repayments due to unexpected life events.

-Protection products vary and can include cover for a number of events such as loss of job, injury, illness, disability and death.
+Protection products vary and can include cover for a number of events such as injury, illness, disability and death.
 The cost of cover will depend on numerous factors including; the insurance product you select, the insurer, the benefit amount, what is covered, your age and your health.

 What if I can’t afford to protect myself?

-With all the fees and costs associated with buying property, adding on premiums for loan protection can seem like an avoidable expense.
+With all the fees and costs associated with buying property, adding on premiums for My Protection Plan can seem like an avoidable expense.

 What you need to consider is whether you can afford not to have it?
 Do you have savings or other assets you could use if you became sick and couldn't meet your repayments?